friendliai/periflow-cli/README.md

 ### Step 4.
 Manage Model Checkpoints

-You can manage model checkpoint files generated from your jobs using CLI.
+You can manage model checkpoint files generated from your jobs using the CLI.

 > 📝 NOTE: `pf job view JOB_ID` will show a list of checkpoints generated from the job.